Bilen-Fall24/hw0-sharpyld/homeworks/hw0/data200-hw00.md

 I will grade your assignment by opening your "hw0.ipynb" file in Jupyter (in a directory containing all required data files), clicking "Kernel > Restart & Run All", reading the output, and reading your "hw0.md" file.
 Any code that fails to run due to errors receives a 0, so make sure to "Restart & Run All" your file and verify that all code runs without any issues before you submit.

-Please enter your name by double clicking on the cell below, and after yout your name, run it with Shift + Enter.
+Please enter your name by double clicking on the cell below, and after your name, run it with Shift + Enter.

-# Name:
+# Name: Denys Sharpylo

 # Task 1